sandeshbnataraj/automation-infra-portfolio/README.md

 ### *Exploring how complex engineering challenges can be solved at scale.*

+---

+## **Executive Summary**

+I specialize in building **secure, scalable, and automated delivery systems** that take software from commit to production with **speed, safety, and confidence**.
+My work spans from **enterprise-grade CI/CD pipelines with Docker, GitLab, and Swarm/Traefik** to **custom Python automation tools** that eliminate repetitive tasks.
+This portfolio demonstrates my ability to design and operate systems that are **consistent, auditable, and production-ready** — the kind of infrastructure that powers high-performing engineering teams.

+---

 ## **What This Portfolio Represents**

 This portfolio is a window into the kind of engineering I value most: **building systems that make software delivery faster, safer, and more reliable**.